Major Controversies Surrounding George Stephanopoulos: A Detailed Timeline

 Controversies are a part of history.
 Explore the biggest scandals linked to George Stephanopoulos.

-On February 25, 1994, George Stephanopoulos and Harold Ickes had a conference call with Roger Altman to discuss the Resolution Trust Corporation's choice of Republican lawyer Jay Stephens to head the Madison Guaranty investigation and whether Stephens could be removed.
+On February 25, 1994, Stephanopoulos and Harold Ickes had a conference call with Roger Altman to discuss the Resolution Trust Corporation's choice of Republican lawyer Jay Stephens to head the Madison Guaranty investigation and whether Stephens could be removed.

-1994: Commercial Real Estate Deal
+1994: Report on Real Estate Deal

-1994: Efforts to Discredit Paula Jones
+1994: Discrediting Paula Jones Allegations

 1999: Defamation Lawsuit by Gennifer Flowers